 Convert Microsoft Excel Open XML workbook and spreadsheet to Lotus 1-2-3 formatted text file.

-We found 2 software records in the database related to .xlsx to .prn file format conversion.
+We have found 2 software records in our database eligible for .xlsx to .prn file format conversion.

 Microsoft Windows software - convert xlsx to prn on Windows

 A popular spreadsheet application distributed with Microsoft Office suite